 “A bold new talent…with her own style.” —NPR

-8:00 PM—The Oxford American magazine is excited to welcome the Melissa Aldana Quartet to South on Main!
+8:00 PM—The Oxford American magazine is excited to welcome the Melissa Aldana Trio to South on Main!
 This is the fourth and final show in their 2017-18 Jazz Series.
 Doors open at 6:00 PM, with dinner and drinks available for purchase at that time.
 The series is made possible in part by presenting sponsor UCA College of Fine Arts & Communication.

 Additional season partners include Acura, Chris Harkins of Raymond James, J. Mark & Christy Davis, Stella Boyle Smith Trust, Downtown Little Rock Partnership, Stacy Hamilton of Pulaski Heights Realty, Ben E. Keith Foods Mid-South Division, Arkansas Arts Council, ACANSA Arts Festival, Capital Hotel, Rosen Music Company, and Piano Kraft.

 Tickets are available via Metrotix.com (or by calling 800-293-5949), and are $30 (General Admission), $40 (Reserved), and $42 (Premium Reserved).
 Please take a look at this very important ticketing and seating information before purchasing your tickets (view reserved seating chart).
 Full season ticket pricing and options are also available in a consolidated format, here.